cirmuw/dynamicmemory/README.md

 `python run_training.py --paper`

 _Please note: Running the entire training runs multiple training runs for each setting!
 Therefore, a long runtime is expected._

+**4. Results**

+For convenience examples of a full analysis for cardiac segmentation are given in `evaluation/cardiac_evaluation.ipynb`.